 - An architect: Unless you are purchasing preset plans, you’ll want to work with an architect for a blueprint of the home.
 The structural drawings will allow you to get the permits you need.

 - A contractor: This will be your project manager, who will oversee all aspects of the work.
-He or she will be the “big picture” thinker who keeps all the subcontractors on schedule.
+They will be the “big picture” thinker who keeps all the subcontractors on schedule.

 - A builder: Sometimes your builder and general contractor will be one and the same, depending on their skill sets and the size of the business.

 2. Get The Permits

-In fact, it’s smart to draft the purchase agreement of the land to include a provision that you are not required to close until you have a building permit, says Ailion.
-“This way you are not required to buy the property if anything prevents you from going forward.”
+It’s smart to draft the purchase agreement of the land to include a contingency that you are not required to close until you have a building permit.
+Ailion explains, “This way you are not required to buy the property if anything prevents you from going forward.”